cce21/Deep-Learning-Arxiv-Paper-Recommender/README.md

 for each of the abstracts.

 ### TFIDF model
-For TFIDF (Term FrequencyInverse Document Fre quency), I used the ‘gensim’ package in Python to first create a dictionary where each word in the abstract was tok enized and stored as a key.
+For TFIDF (Term FrequencyInverse Document Frequency), I used the ‘gensim’ package in Python to first create a dictionary where each word in the abstract was tokenized and stored as a key.
 I then converted the dictionar ies of words to a Bag of Words representation, a frequency count of each word in each abstract.
 The Bag of Words Cor pus was used as the input to the TFIDF model.
 The TFIDF model first computes the term frequency (TF) by dividing the count of words in the document by the word count in the entire corpus.
-This term frequency is then multiplied by the global component IDF, the log of the ratio of the num ber of abstracts divided by the number of abstracts with the word.
-This metric effectively computes a normalized bag of words vector that adjusts the scores based on how com mon a word is across the corpus of abstracts.
+This term frequency is then multiplied by the global component IDF, the log of the ratio of the number of abstracts divided by the number of abstracts with the word.
+This metric effectively computes a normalized bag of words vector that adjusts the scores based on how common a word is across the corpus of abstracts.
 The output of the TFIDF model are embeddings that are used to create the cosine similarity matrix betIen each abstract.